TomasBorquez/assembly-debugger/README.md

 ## General:
 - [x] Implement `gg` and `G`
-- [ ] Add asserts everywhere
+- [x] Change functions to static and lowerCase if not used globally
 - [ ] Fix all warnings
-- [ ] Change functions to static and lowerCase if not used globally
 - [ ] Add hashMap abstraction

 ## Debugger: